gongenhao/GANCS/README.md

 ## Deep Generative Adversarial Networks for CS MRI
 Magnetic resonance imaging (MRI) suffers from aliasing artifacts when it is highly undersampled for fast imaging.
 Conventional CS MRI reconstruction uses regularized iterative reconstruction based on pre-defined sparsity transform, which usually include time-consuming iterative optimization and may result in undesired artifacts such as oversmoothing.
 Here we propose a novel CS framework that permeates benefits from deep learning and generative adversarial networks (GAN) to modeling a manifold of MR images from historical patients.
 Extensive evaluations on a large MRI datasets of pediatric pateints show it results in superior perforamnce, retrieves image with improved quality and finer details relative to conventional CS and pixel-wise deep learning schemes.

-## descriminator related loss
-We have been exploring different loss functions for GAN, including:

-* log-loss
-* LS loss (better than log-loss, use as default, easy to tune and optimize)
-* Cycle-GAN/WGAN loss (todo)

 ## Undersampling
 ### 1D undersampling
 1D undersampling is generated using the variable density distribution.